Filler

 Dear Baroque,

 One of the great things about Oriental dance is that you can do it regardless of your figure type.
-The dance moves complement the way a normal human body moves -- they're not like ballet which is intensely atheltic and requires many years of training to achieve the look.
+The dance moves complement the way a normal human body moves — they're not like ballet which is intensely athletic and requires many years of training to achieve the look.
 I've seen a number of larger ladies in the belly dance community who move very gracefully.

-Unlike jogging or aerobics, belly dancing is a non-impact form of exercise.
-That means that you can do the dance movements without placing undue stress on your knees, shins, and feet.
+Unlike jogging or aerobics, belly dancing is a low-impact form of exercise.
+That means that you can do many of the dance movements without placing undue stress on your knees, ankles, and feet.

-You won't have to compare yourself unfavorably against your classmates, because even the classmate who jogs 30 minutes per day and works out 4 times a week at the gym will probably have just as much trouble as you - maybe more! - learning how to do the movements unique to belly dancing such as rib cage isolations, snake arms, and hip articulations.
+You won't have to compare yourself unfavorably against your classmates, because even the classmate who jogs 30 minutes per day and works out 4 times a week at the gym will probably find it just as challenging as you do — maybe more! — learning how to do the movements unique to belly dancing such as rib cage isolations, snake arms, and hip articulations.

 You can begin learning to belly dance even if you're out of shape, and the dance itself will help you guide your body into physical fitness.
 It doesn't feel so much like exercise when you're wearing chiffon!

-If you stay with the dance and decide you'd like to perform, there are a number of costuming options that look great on plus-sized women -- you don't need to wear a midriff-baring bra/belt/skirt set, although you can if you want to.
+If you stay with the dance and decide you'd like to perform, there are a number of costuming options to choose from — although many plus-sized dancers embrace the midriff-baring bra/belt/skirt set, others prefer costume options that provide a more covered look.
+Your teacher can help you find something that will make you feel fabulous.

 • A beautiful caftan accessorized with a hip scarf.